 The Amazon Frustration-Free Packaging Program aims – among other things – to eliminate waste and regulate packaging to ensure products arrive undamaged.

-As of September 3rd, 2019, any incoming inventory arriving at Amazon Fulfillment centers will go through a Packaging Performance Test.
-This inventory (large products) must be certified on SIOC (Ships in Own Container, or minimum Tier 2); otherwise, the Vendor will be charged USD$1.99/unit.
+On September 3rd, 2019, Amazon made it clear that any incoming inventory, arriving at fulfillment centers, had to go through a Packaging Performance Test.
+This inventory (large products) had to be certified on SIOC (Ships in Own Container, or minimum Tier 2); otherwise, the Vendor will be charged USD$1.99/unit.

-These guidelines will apply to packaged products that have not been certified as Tier 1 or Tier 2.
+These guidelines applied to packaged products that have not been certified as Tier 1 or Tier 2.

 Ideoclick.com outlines a list of products that will not be affected by this new policy: